⚠️ We are currently updating our 2021/22 tax guidance across the website

 HMRC’s helpsheet 320 helps explain this further.
 However, the calculations can be complex, so you should consider checking your position – for example, by contacting HMRC or seeking professional advice if you think this is likely to apply to you.

 You need to show the profits on your tax return if you need to complete one and you will receive details of the amount to be included from your insurance company.
 This is called a chargeable event gain certificate.
 If you do not receive a certificate you should contact the company and ask for one.

-You should bear in mind that any life insurance profits count as your income when working out what married couple's allowance you may be entitled to.
+You should bear in mind that any life insurance profits count as your income when working out what married couple's allowance you may be entitled to, or whether you are entitled to the marriage allowance.
 Even though you may still be a basic-rate taxpayer, the loss of married couple's allowance means you will effectively be paying more tax.
 You can see more about married couple's allowance restrictions in the pensioners section.

 Policy pays out on death

 If the policy pays out on your death, your estate will only pay tax on the difference between the surrender value and the premiums you paid, even where the total benefits paid out from the policy are more than the surrender value.
 This is so that you are only taxed on the profit you make from the investment up to the date of your death and not on any life insurance element.
 This is called the ‘mortality profit’.